Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

 * [Lego Brick Images Keras CCN](https://www.kaggle.com/twhitehurst3/lego-brick-images-keras-cnn-96-acc)

-However, there was _a lot_ of problems in the code.
+However, there problems in the code.
 I rewrote most of it, so I'm not sure how much of the original is left.
 Still, cite your sources!

 Some of the issues were:
 * It used a model more complex than needed.
 * The code format was a mess.
 * Mismatch of target output and loss.

 It was the last one which is _super_ tricky, but critical.
-It's a hard to catch bug which will inaccurately report high accuracy.
+It's a hard to catch bug which inaccurately reports high accuracy.
 I'll discuss it more below, but it's a trap I've fallen into myself.
 Regardless of the issues, it was good jump-starter code, since we've never worked with a CNN.

 ### Project Setup (local only)
 If you are running this code locally, you will need to do the following.